Ukraine’s leader warns war will cost Russia for generations

 “The time has come to restore territorial integrity and justice for Ukraine.
 Otherwise, Russia’s costs will be so high that you will not be able to rise again for several generations,” he said.

-Vladimir Medinsky, who has led Russian negotiators in several rounds of talks with Ukraine, said Friday that the two sides have moved closer to agreement on the issue of Ukraine dropping its bid to join NATO and adopting a neutral status.
-In remarks carried by Russian media, he said the sides are now “halfway” on issues regarding the demilitarization of Ukraine.
+The two sides have held several rounds of negotiations but remain divided over Ukraine’s future status, with Russia pressing for its neighbor’s demilitarization and Kyiv demanding security guarantees.

-However, Mikhailo Podolyak, an adviser to Zelenskyy, alleged that Moscow’s characterization was intended “to provoke tension in the media.”
-He tweeted: “Our positions are unchanged.
-Ceasefire, withdrawal of troops & strong security guarantees with concrete formulas.”
+In a call with German Chancellor Olaf Scholz on Friday, Putin said Ukraine was trying to “drag the negotiations by making a series of new, unrealistic proposals,” according to the Kremlin.

-Britain’s foreign minister accused Putin of using the talks as a “smokescreen” while his forces regroup.
+Britain’s foreign minister, meanwhile, accused Putin of using the talks as a “smokescreen” while his forces regroup.
 “We don’t see any serious withdrawal of Russian troops or any serious proposals on the table,” Foreign Secretary Liz Truss told the Times of London newspaper.

 The British Department of Defense said in its latest intelligence assessment that the Kremlin “has been surprised by the scale and ferocity of Ukrainian resistance” and “is now pursuing a strategy of attrition” that is likely to involve indiscriminate attacks.